 In the midst of hardship and suffering, we start with one person at a time.
-We meet need with compassion and targeted assistance and work with local organizations to maximize efficiency and effectiveness.

 We believe in:

 In 1986, San Diego attorney

 and real estate broker Barry La Forgia, participated on a mission trip to Peru

 where he helped construct shelters for impoverished people living in the Amazon

 Jungle.
 He was so moved by the experience and the desperate needs in the world